RingSoft/RingSoft.DbLookup/RingSoft.DbLookup.Controls.WPF/docs/README.md

-# Data Entry Controls Engine
+# WPF Database Lookup/Maintenance Controls

-This package contains base classes that manage the RingSoft.DbLookup.EfCore project.
-Do not install this package directly.
-Instead, install the RingSoft.DbLookup.EfCore package which contains this package.
+This package contains controls that quickly page data and connect to RingSoft.DbMaintenance which is responsible in viewing and editing Entity Framework data sets.
+Install the RingSoft.DbLookup.EfCore package which works with this package.

 Complete documentation for this package is found [Here]https://ringsoft.site/wpf-database-lookup-view-model-maintenance/).